Complex Mass Shells for Coloured quarks and their Asymptotic Confinement: Propagators

-To obtain the Dirac propagator, we determine the spacetime propagator of the denominator, i.e. the inverse of a scalar Klein-Gordon field, e.g. the Feynman propagator $\Delta_F (x^{\lambda})$, and then act on it with the differential operator $(\gamma^{\mu} p_{\mu} + m)$:
+The numerator of fraction (\ref{InverseDirac}) is a differential operator of the first order in the spacetime representation; therefore the simplest way to obtain the Dirac propagator is to determine the spacetime propagator of the denominator, which is the inverse of a scalar Klein-Gordon field, e.g. the Feynman propagator $\Delta_F (x^{\lambda})$, and then act on it with the differential operator $(\gamma^{\mu} p_{\mu} + m)$:

+where we tensorised the Feynman Klein-Gordon propagator by the unit $4 \times 4$ matrix, because the Dirac operator is $4 \times 4$ matrix valued differential operator.
+It is always easier to differentiate than to perform non-trivial integrations.

+A serious problem remains though: the numerators contain derivatives up to the fifth order, instead of being of the first order like in the case of the usual Dirac equation.
+Let us show that it is possible to find a linear combination that cancels all higher order terms, leaving a first order operator only.
+To do this, let us develop the numerator of the first example, (\ref{Dirac3inverse}), into the sum of terms of different orders of derivation.
+We get, after adding together ters of the same order and using the identity $j+j^2 = -1$:

+The inverse of the next first-order factor, $(\Gamma^{\mu} p_{\mu} + m)^{-1}$, is easily obtained from the above (\ref{Propag5}) by mere change of the sign of the mass, $m \rightarrow -m$, yielding the folllowing expression:

+In the sum of the above two expressions the terms containing odd powers of $(mc)$ mutually cancel, while the even terms add up, and the remaining terms are:

+It is easy to form two similar expressions obtained from the above by substituting $m$ by $j m$ and by $j^2 m$; we get then, after adding pairs with $\pm jm$ and $\pm j^2m$, the following results: